 I have taught numerous courses to adult learners that has helped them increase awareness and build professional skills.
 These courses include: organization and preparation skills, conflict resolution, time management and professional writing skills.

-I also have in depth experience working with students of all ages on building reading, writing and communication skills.
+I experience working with students of all ages on building reading, writing and communication skills.

 I am certified in symbol imagery decoding (Reading Strategy), Visualization techniques to help with comprehension and Verbalization techniques to help with expression.